Switzerland odds: To win Euro 2020, how far will they go, top scorer and more

 Switzerland Golden Boot odds

-Better known for his hold-up game and ability in open play, Benfica striker Haris Seferovic is still Switzerland’s best-priced option for the Golden Boot this summer at 80/1 with Betfair.
-The 29-year-old is fast approaching 100 goals at club level, while he needs only two more international goals to enter Switzerland’s top 10 all-time goalscorers.
+Better known for his hold-up game and ability in open play, Benfica striker Haris Seferovic is still Switzerland’s best-priced option for the Golden Boot this summer.
+The 29-year-old has three goals to his name in this tournament after a prolific campaign in the Portuguese Primeira Liga.